Find Cheap Auto Insurance Quotes in Your Area

 When cancelling your auto insurance, you should:

-- Confirm whether or not your policy will be cancelled immediately, as some insurance companies require a 30-day notice to cancel your car insurance without penalty.
+- Confirm whether your policy will be cancelled immediately, as some insurance companies require 30 days’ notice to cancel your car insurance without penalty.

-- Receive a notice of your policy cancellation to confirm your request has been processed.
+- Receive confirmation of your policy cancellation after your request has been processed.

-- Inquire whether you can receive a refund for the time remaining on your policy if you've prepaid your premiums or use the prepayments to cover any cancellation fee.
+- Ask if you can receive a pro-rated refund if you've prepaid your premiums or use the prepayments to cover any cancellation fee.

-- Discuss with your agent about potentially getting a lower price on your current policy if you're cancelling your car insurance to switch to a lower cost provider.
+- See if your agent can get you a lower price on your current policy, if your reason for cancelling is to switch to a cheaper provider.
 You may qualify for discounts or consider changes in coverage limits that lower your premiums.

 Other ways to cancel your car insurance include: